-Choosing a small craft marine surveyor can be a difficult job as the industry is largely unregulated.
-So make sure you find the right marine surveyor for your job.
+Choosing a yacht and small craft marine surveyor can be a difficult job as the industry, bizarrely, remains largely unregulated despite attempts to persuade the authorities otherwise.
+So making sure you find the right marine surveyor for your job is vitally important.

-Prices can vary hugely so you may want to get a couple of quotes before choosing a marine surveyor.
+Survey prices can vary hugely so you may want to get a couple of quotes before choosing a marine surveyor.
 Sometimes the cheapest may not always be the best!
+Generally as far as price goes, as in other walks of life, you get what you pay for.
+A marine surveyor is a professional and you are engaging him/her to perform a critical function as part of your boat buying process.
 You can check and reference the credentials of a marine surveyor by talking to others he/she has done work for.
 Often word of mouth is a good means of recommendation too.

 Choosing a marine surveyor and commissioning him/her to do some surveying work is a crucial part of ensuring that your vessel(s), whether commercial or private leisure, is seaworthy, complies with the relevant maritime standards and will meet the necessary insurance and finance requirements.

 But be aware that choosing a marine surveyor, especially the right one, can be fraught with difficulty.
 But the International Institute of Marine Surveying makes identifying the right one easy for you.
-By using our surveyor search, which can be found at the top of every page on this website, you can browse the profiles of hundreds of marine surveyors around the world.
-Select by surveyor or company name (if you know it), or by country.
-If seeking a UK marine surveyor, you can even perform a regional search to narrow the list down.
-You can also select by type of survey you require to ensure you get the marine surveyor who has the right qualifications and experience for your job.
+By using the search App (as mentioned earlier) or the surveyor search on this site, which can be found at the top of every page, you can browse the profiles of hundreds of marine surveyors around the world.
+Select by surveyor by type of survey required or by country.
+You can select by type of survey you require, or by specialism, to ensure you get the marine surveyor who has the right qualifications and experience for your job.